BhabishyaLuitel/AgriSageAI/README.md

 GEMINI_API_KEY=your_actual_api_key_here

 5. Generate the Machine Learning Model
-The trained CNN model (plant_disease_model.h5) is not included in the source code due to its large size.
+The trained CNN model (plant_disease_model.h5) is not included in the repository due to its large size.
 You must generate it by running the training script.
 This script will also download the required PlantVillage image dataset.

 Note: This process is computationally intensive and will take a significant amount of time.